Playwrights’ Platform Frequently Asked Questions

 Are you looking at this page because you’re a playwright and you’re looking for a place that will be supportive, useful, interesting, and fun?
 If you are, then you are the reason for Playwrights’ Platform.
 Simple as that.

 Playwrights’ Platform is a cooperative of Boston-area playwrights who seek to nurture each others’ talents along with those of other area theater artists.
 Our mission is primarily to help playwrights develop their work in a supportive environment, and to help playwrights develop their skill and craft.
 Our membership is diverse, and includes theater professionals as well as those who approach theater as an avocation.
 If this sounds like what you’ve been looking for, please join us.

 What do you do?

-We meet twice a month during our season, and the bulk of our meeting time is spent watching readings of new works by Platform members; after which we have an extended period of critique.
-In the summer, we have a festival of new works by Platform members, in which full productions of a selection of member plays are mounted.
+We meet three times a month during our season, and most of our meeting time is spent watching readings of new works by Platform members.
+Each play that is read receives a ten-minute feedback session, where attending playwrights, actors and directors offer critique and suggestions .
+In June we host our annual festival of new works by Platform members, in which we mount full productions of a selection of member plays.

-Cooperative: Playwrights’ Platform is a place where playwrights pitch in to mutually support each other’s work.
+Cooperative: Playwrights’ Platform is a place where playwrights come to mutually support each other’s work.
 We offer each other critique, community, and production opportunities.
-We’re more of a network than a traditional production company.
+We’re a network of playwrights, not a production company.

 Developmental: Playwrights’ Platform exists to nurture playwrights and their plays.
 We want to help our playwrights develop work from its earliest conception until it’s ready for the stage.
 We provide several rungs of the ladder for our playwrights, and we’re working on providing more.